+Mountain biking on the Oregon coast is a fairly recent thing, and both trail systems are still a work in progress with new trails constructed every year.
 Earlier this spring, the Bermstyle crew met up with the MBO guide team in Newport, Oregon.
-While we were in the area, we were treated to a guided tour of two different local trail systems.
+While in the area, we were treated to a guided tour of two different local trail systems.

 Many of the trails we experienced are fairly new, having been constructed in recent years.
 There was a nice mix of terrain and features, with plenty of roots and loam, and a few solid flow-style lines.